BulandMalik/Mobile/iOS/swift/1st/tipCalculator/README.md

 * [x] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [x] Required: Settings page to change the default tip percentage.
+* [x] Optional: Remembering the bill amount across app restarts (did not yet implement time sensitivity)
+* [x] Optional: Using locale-specific currency ( I think have a solution for currency thousands separators so implementing it).

 Notes: